CicciaLab/iSTOP/README.md

 ### Or, using fasta sequence files

 Alternatively, you can construct a genome manually from a set of fasta files.
 Just make sure that the sequence names match those in the `chr` column of your CDS coordinates table and that the CDS coordinates are compatible with these sequences.
-This is not the recommended approach as sequence lookups are slower, but if this is what you have, or you
+This is not the recommended approach as sequence lookups are slower, but if this is an option if you are in a pinch!

 ``` r
 # Build custom genome of Human chromosomes X and Y